 Article I, Section 2: Mr. Booe stated that the Sunset Provision has been in place since NAESB was the Gas Industry Standards Board (GISB).
 He explained that every ten years, per this requirement, the Board of Directors has considered whether NAESB should continue to move forward as an organization.
 He stated that the intent of the Sunset Provision may no longer be relevant.
 Ms. McQuade stated that the Board of Directors can decide whether to move forward or dissolve at any time.
 For that reason, the suggested deletion would not take away any rights from the Board of Directors.
 Mr. Booe noted that the phrase “NAESB may be dissolved at any time in the manner provided in Delaware Law….” would be retained in the document.
 Mr. Boswell explained that the Sunset Provision was added to the Certificate at the formation of the organization to provide comfort to those who were wary of the paths the organization might take.
-He stated that the Sunset Provision has served its purpose and is no longer needed, given the fact that the board can dissolve the organization whenever it chooses to do so.
+He stated that the Sunset Provision has served its purpose and is no longer needed, given the fact that the Board can dissolve the organization whenever it chooses to do so.
 Mr. Desselle asked for any comments on the removal of the Sunset Provision from the Certificate.
 Mr. Parker and Ms. Crockett agreed with the deletion.
 Ms. McCain noted that the removal of the clause that begins “provided, however” would necessitate deleting the last sentence as well.
 Mr. Booe stated that he would make the modifications discussed.
 He thanked Ms. McCain for the submission of her written comments on the Certificate which were incorporated into the work paper.

 Article I, Section 3: There were no changes to this section which was previously marked as “Reserved.”